Newer gout drug poses risk to heart patients

 The rate of gout flares was 0.68 per patient per year with febuxostat and 0.63 with allopurinol.

-White said another study, called the FAST trial, “is evaluating febuxostat versus allopurinol in gout patients without this high level of cardiovascular disease . . .
+White said another study, called the FAST trial,“is evaluating febuxostat versus allopurinol in gout patients without this high level of cardiovascular disease . . .
 This study will define cardiovascular safety of these drugs in lower risk patients.”

 SOURCE: bit.ly/2HtUEaz The New England Journal of Medicine, online March 12, 2018